 An instant read thermometer, as the name suggests, gives a temperature reading quickly and can be digital or analogue.
 Some, but not all, of these thermometers can be used to make candy.
 You’ll need to check the specifications of the specific model to ensure it can record high readings over 450°F.

 A regular food thermometer is not suitable for making candy as its temperature range is too low.
-A candy thermometer is unique because it is capable of reading very high temperatures needed when heating liquid sugar.
+A candy thermometer is unique because it is capable of reading the very high temperatures needed when heating liquid sugar.

-If you don’t have a candy thermometer you can test the sugar liquid by scooping a small spoon of the liquid and dropping it into very cold water.
+If you don’t have a candy thermometer, you can test the sugar liquid by scooping a small spoon of the liquid and dropping it into very cold water.

-Reach in and feel the ball:
+Reach in and feel the ball.

 Most meat thermometers aren’t designed to reach the high temperatures required in candy making.